 The messages and the value you deliver are not the only components of the success formula.
 The aesthetics of your webinar are also important: The way things look on camera says a great deal about your brand.
 A well-thought-out, professional image will almost always inspire trust and relatability, while an unprofessional look and feel may turn your attendees away.
 Considering the growing standards for webinars, launching something that feels homemade or unprofessional is a death sentence.
 You have to take care of elements such as:

 - Lighting.
-Your video will look good even without expensive lighting and equipment.
-However, make sure to connect from a room that has natural light during the event itself to display a clear and natural image.
+Make sure the video will look good even without expensive lighting and equipment.
+Consider joining from a room that has natural light during the event itself to display a clear and natural image.

 - Sound.
 In some cases, moderators and professional virtual event speakers will equip their space with a soundproof wall.
 That’s not always necessary, but remember that an almost empty room will produce an echo effect, making it difficult for your attendees to hear you.